How to Apply for the Hart Fellowship

 From this group of finalists, a new cohort of Hart Fellows will be selected in early March.

 After graduation, the new Hart Fellows will participate in a mandatory pre-departure orientation week.
 This orientation supports Hart Fellows in crafting their fellowship experiences and prepares them for their launch in the field while building community among the new cohort and the support team.
-The orientation for the 2025-2026 cohort will be held the week of May 12th and applicants should hold these dates in case of admission into the program.
+The orientation for the 2026-2027 cohort will be held the week after commencement and applicants should hold these dates in case of admission into the program.

 Play Video